darrenleeyx/darrenleeyx/README.md

 Welcome to my GitHub!
 Here's a quick glimpse into my professional life and some fun tidbits:

 🔭 **What I'm working on:** Currently, I'm developing a tool called **JsonEncryptor**, designed to enhance security by encrypting and decrypting `appsettings.json` files.
-Security in simplicity!

 🌱 **What I'm learning:** I’m diving deep into **.NET MAUI** as I expand my horizons into mobile app development.
 There’s always something new to learn!